rietvergauwe/availability_manager/README.md

 **1. Google API Configuration**
 1. Go to the [Google Cloud Console](https://console.cloud.google.com/).
 2. Create a project and enable the **Google Calendar API**.
-3. Create OAuth 2.0 credentials and download the 'credentials.json' file.
+3. Create OAuth 2.0 credentials and download the `credentials.json` file.
-4. Run the script locally for the first time to generate a 'token.json' via browser authentication.
+4. Run the script locally for the first time to generate a `token.json` via browser authentication.

 **2. Local Configuration**
-  Ensure the following files are present in the root directory (these are ignored by Git via '.gitignore'):
+  Ensure the following files are present in the root directory (these are ignored by Git via `.gitignore`):
   - `credentials.json`: Your Google API client secret.
   - `token.json`: Your personal access token.
   - `calendar_id.json`: Contains the ID of the target calendar.
   - `scrape_url.json`: The source URL for web scraping.
   - `work_schedule.json`: The team's weekly schedule.

 **3. Work Schedule**
 The work schedule follows this structure:
 ```json